Prid13/Revert-StackExchange-Formatting/README.md

 - [ ] Find and Revert more changes
 - [ ] Check if this works in Dark Mode
 - [ ] Add raw Custom CSS text option
+- [ ] Check if extension saving (sync) can fail if popup is closed too fast

 ### Resources: